-As director of social media, Robin Lubbock works on WBUR’s Facebook, Twitter, LinkedIn, Instagram, Tumblr, Flickr and Pinterest feeds (and a few others!), and he works with WBUR staff to develop the station’s presence in social media.
+Working in visual and social media, Robin Lubbock works on making images and videos for WBUR, and contributing to the stations Facebook, Twitter, LinkedIn, Instagram, Tumblr, Flickr and Pinterest feeds (and a few others!), and he works with WBUR staff to develop the station’s digital media stories.

 Robin also curates Curious Boston, a project that gathers your questions and tries to find answers to some of them.